tcsvn/pyadlml/docs/user_guide/stats_and_vis.rst

     Washingmachine           0.999083    0.996842  ...
 1.000000
     [14 rows x 14 columns]

-The visualization with a heatmap can be achieved by using the following code.
+The visualization with a heatmap can be achieved by

 .. code:: python